DjangoGirls/organizer-manual/website/README.md

 * Don't forget to save your modifications by clicking on the `save` blue button on the right.

 :tada:

+Once your event is done, you won't be able to edit any of those fields.
+If you need to do that, please send us an [email](mailto:hello@djangogirls.com).

 ### Create a mailing list